 You will definitely want to prep your ingredients a day before your celebration.
 Things like the hard-boiled eggs and the Skillet Cornbread can be made ahead of time to save time on the big day.
 You can also chop all your veggies and nuts and keep them in separate containers.

-The day of your dinner you can mix it all together and add the final ingredients before putting it in the oven.
+On the day of your dinner, you can mix it all together and add the final ingredients before putting it in the oven.
 It doesn’t take too long in the oven before it’s ready.
 It will be perfect when it’s time to eat.

 - 10 cups homemade cornbread crumbled, my skillet cornbread recipe yields the perfect amount